Chris24george/entertainment-search/README.md

 # entertainment-search
-USED FOR SWIFT 2, DEPRECATED FOR SWIFT VERSION 4
+Used for swift 2, deprecated for swift version 4